home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

 ### Failed linking - Could not update the setting.
 Please check your connection

-If you're having trouble linking your account, with the error message *Could not update the setting.
-Please check your connection* after logging into your Home Assistant instance, try setting `expose_by_default: false` then exposing a single simple device (light or switch preferably).
-It is also worth checkign if any home ad blocker is diabled if your having issues.
+If you're having trouble linking your account, with the error message `Could not update the setting.
+Please check your connection` after logging into your Home Assistant instance, try setting `expose_by_default: false` then exposing a single simple device (light or switch preferably).
+It is also worth checking if any home ad blocker is disabled if you are having issues.